 What Are Musicians’ Earplugs?

 As a musician, you have special needs.
-You need earplugs that block out harsh sounds while still allowing you to hear the music you’re performing.
+For example, you need earplugs that block out harsh sounds while still allowing you to hear the music you’re performing.
 Flexibility is also a significant concern.

 Playing a concert is much different from playing in your basement, and you need earplugs capable of performing unique sound situations based on your location, instrument, and equipment.

 Musicians’ earplugs are custom-made specifically for musicians.
-Traditional earplugs present three primary problems for musicians:
+Unfortunately, traditional earplugs present three primary problems for musicians:

 - Occlusion: If you’ve ever used earplugs, you’ve probably noticed occlusion.
 It’s a natural consequence of some hearing aids and earplugs, and it happens when an earplug covers the outer portion of the ear canal.
 Occlusion makes your voice sound “funny” or “too loud,” and it can make instruments, chewing, and any sounds that you hear “internally” sound distorted, louder, or muffled.

 - Attenuation: As a musician, earplugs are a balancing act.
 You still need to be able to hear your instruments, listen to music, and perform well.
 But it would be best if you also had protection against hearing loss.
 Standard earplugs often offer too much attenuation (i.e., reduction of decibel volume).
 You need custom earplugs that block out the perfect amount of sound.
 Too much attenuation makes it challenging to hear the subtler notes of your instruments.
 Too little attenuation can lead to hearing damage.
 You want to be able to hear every rich note of your instrument, but you want to hear those notes as quieter — not unevenly distorted.

 - Variability: A well-crafted set of musicians’ earplugs have multiple decibel attenuators.
 This allows you to adjust your earplugs to fit your unique needs.
 So, you can adjust your earplugs to a higher attenuation to suit loud concerts and group settings, and you can reduce that attenuation to suit acoustic environments, individual practice sessions, and quieter concert settings.